Reinforcing Jack's Car Rental

 Under the target policy, the value differs from the optimal one by no more than 0.11% for any state:

 The error plots indicate the “diminishing returns” - to get a little closer to the optimal policy takes ever more time steps.
-Tuning scheduling for $\alpha$ had the largest effect on the rate of the convergence.
+Tuning scheduling for

 Julia seems to be a great option for reinforcement learning due to its speed and Python-like convenience.
 Beyond tabular methods, when the environment model becomes the runtime bottleneck, Python will likely catch up thanks to high performance frameworks like Tensorflow or Pytorch.
 This is something I will explore in the future posts.